pingswept/me30-website/content/logistics/exercises.md

 ![Wall-powered LED circuit](/img/project0_circuit.png)

+**For an extension to this exercise,** re-arrange your circuit so you have one LED that stays on permanently and another that is powered by the button.

 {{< hint danger >}}
 **Important note: the pins on the power jack are weird!
 More details below.**